SchulzLab/SNEEP/README.md

 - openmp
 - R (4.0.4), ggplot2 library

-# Compile:
-To compile our SNEEP code, run the following
+To install SNEEP,  run the following commands:

 ```
-cd src/
+cd SNEEP/src/
 make
 ```

+TODO bash script with knitr packages
+TODO: small test script with all combinations

 # Small example:
 For the help information type